ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

 ## Register/Verify

 0. Find and Replace [DD][month][YYYY] in this document with the current day, written month, and four digit year for example 24feb2016
+1. Visit https://qa.orcid.org and check that the cookies banner is displayed correctly in home page
 1. Visit https://qa.orcid.org/register
 2. Create new account:
     * First name: ma_test